-(2) Stock options vested 100% upon the achievement of a milestone, which was defined for purposes of these grants as the implant of the Maestro RF System in 12 patients.
+(1) Stock options vested 100% upon the achievement of a milestone, which was defined for purposes of these grants as the implant of the Maestro RF System in 12 patients.
 These grants did not provide for any time restrictions with respect to the milestone, except the ten-year term of the option.
 The milestone was achieved in March 2006.

-- (3) Stock options vested 25% on the first anniversary of the date of grant and 1/36th per month for 36 months thereafter. - (4) Stock options vested 25% immediately upon the date of grant and the remaining 75% vested on November 15, 2010. - (5) Stock options vested 25% on the first anniversary of the date of grant and 1/36th per month for 36 months thereafter.
+- (2) Stock options vested 25% on the first anniversary of the date of grant and 1/36th per month for 36 months thereafter. - (3) Stock options vested 25% immediately upon the date of grant and the remaining 75% vested on November 15, 2010. - (4) Stock options vested 25% on the first anniversary of the date of grant and 1/36th per month for 36 months thereafter.
 Since these grants were made prior to May 1, 2006, the date of grant for these options is the hire date, rather than the Board approval date.
 See the "Compensation Discussion and Analysis" for further detail.
-Mr. Donders' hire date related to this option grant is April 11, 2005. - (6) Stock options vest 3,406 shares immediately upon the date of grant, which was August 16, 2004, and then 25% on the first anniversary of the date of grant and 1/36th per month for 36 months thereafter. - (7) Stock options granted pursuant to the stock option exchange program vest 1/3rd immediately upon the date of grant, which was October 29, 2010, and then 1/24th per month for 24 months thereafter. - (8) Stock options vest 1/48th per month for 48 months from the date of grant. - (9) 50% of stock options vested 1/10th per month for 10 months from the date of grant and 50% of stock options vest upon the achievement of a milestone, which was defined for purposes of these grants as the delivery of sufficient Maestro Systems for the ReCharge trial.
+Mr. Donders' hire date related to this option grant is April 11, 2005. - (5) Stock options granted pursuant to the stock option exchange program vest 1/3rd immediately upon the date of grant, which was October 29, 2010, and then 1/24th per month for 24 months thereafter. - (6) Stock options vest 1/48th per month for 48 months from the date of grant. - (7) 50% of stock options vested 1/10th per month for 10 months from the date of grant and 50% of stock options vest upon the achievement of a milestone, which was defined for purposes of these grants as the delivery of sufficient Maestro Systems for the ReCharge trial.
 The milestone was achieved in December 2011.